jkeiththomson/fullstack-nanodegree-vm/vagrant/catalog/README.md

 This is version 1.1 of the Item Catalog project.
 I made the following changes based on my reviewer's feedback in order to satisfy the project rubrick:

-- Code is now PEP8 compliant, as repoprted by a pycodestyle review
+- Code is now PEP8 compliant, as reported by a pycodestyle review

-- Users can no longer leave fieldsblank when creating or editing items
+- Users can no longer leave field sblank when creating or editing items

 - Users are now limited to editing and deleting only those items that they created